$0 North Carolina Adoption Quick-Start Checklist

 4. The Father Was Never Legally Established as a Parent

-If the biological father's paternity was never legally established — he is not on the birth certificate, there is no court order of paternity, and he never legitimized the child — his consent may not be required at all under NCGS § 48-3-601.
-This is particularly relevant when the mother was unmarried at birth and the biological father was never involved.
+If the biological father's paternity was never legally established — he is not on the birth certificate, there is no court order of paternity, and he never legitimized the child — he may not fall within a consent category under NCGS § 48-3-601.
+This is particularly relevant when the mother was unmarried at birth and the biological father was never involved, but notice to a known or possible father may still be required.

 The Contested Consent Hearing